Greek Vase-Painting and the Symposium

 Neer, R. 'The Greek Symposium and the Politics of Adornment' in Style and Politics in Athenian Vase-Painting: The Craft of Democracy, ca. 530–460 B.C.E (Cambridge 2002) 9–26

 Now turn to the vases themselves, and develop expertise on the content and interpretation of the images.
-You may also like to use the internet to find more images of these vases, to help you to think about them in three dimensions.

 Here are some questions you might like to base your research on: